HIP REPLACEMENT & SSD BENEFITS

-- Leg length discrepancy.
+- Leg length differences.

 - Difficulty standing and walking.

-- Need for revision surgery.
+- Need for a second surgery.

 In order to win benefits you can meet or equal a listing.
 However, keep in mind that it is very difficult to meet a listing.
-Each listing has several elements that you must prove in order to meet that listing and obtain benefits.
+Each listing has several elements that you must prove in order to meet that listing and win benefits.

-HIP REPLACEMENT AND DISABILITY UNDER LISTING 1.17
+HIP REPLACEMENT AND SSD BENEFITS UNDER LISTING 1.17

 If you need these assistive devices, then you must use both hands on the device in order to walk.
 If you cannot keep your balance without the use of a walker or the use of two crutches, then it is likely you meet the listing.
-Therefore, you would be eligible for disability benefits by meeting listing 1.17.
+Therefore, you would win SSD benefits by meeting listing 1.17.

 MEETING LISTING 1.18 FOR HIP ABNORMALITY

-You must also meet the durational criteria.
+You must also meet the durational rule.
 In other words, the symptoms must last longer than 12 months.
-Additionally, you must also have difficulty walking, as in the last listing.
+Additionally, you must also have trouble walking, as in the last listing.
 You will need to use, for example, two canes or a walker in order to assist you in walking.
-Other examples of limitations brought on by a hip abnormality are below:
+Other examples of limits brought on by a hip abnormality are below:

-1.18 Abnormality of a major joint(s) in any extremity (see 1.00I), documented by A, B, C, and D:
+1.18 Abnormality of a major jointS in any extremity, documented by A, B, C, and D:

 A. Chronic joint pain or stiffness.

-B. Abnormal motion, instability, or immobility of the affected joint(s).
+B. Abnormal motion, instability, or immobility of the affected joints.

-C. Anatomical abnormality of the affected joint(s) noted on:
+C. Anatomical abnormality of the affected joints noted on:

 1. Physical examination (for example, subluxation, contracture, or bony or fibrous ankylosis); or